imminentgloom/postskript/README.md

-# addendum
+# postskript

-addendum is a sampler for arc and norns.
+postskript is a sampler for arc and norns.
-addendum is fast, momentary and volatile.
+postskript is fast, momentary and volatile.
 no files can be loaded, nothing is saved.

 you hold to record, then turn the dials. that's it.